 - Program Management Experience: 10500 Hours

 within the last fifteen years.

-How to Prepare for the Program Management Professional (PgMP) Exam
+How to Prepare for the Program Management Professional (PgMP) Exam?

 As discussed above, in order to become a certified program manager, you should meet the eligibility and educational requirements.
-Then you will pass the panel review and multiple-choice exam.
+Thereafter, you will pass the panel review and multiple-choice exam.
 Regardless of how you are good at program management, you need to prepare seriously for the Program Management Professional Credential Exam.